 NBIS

 NBIS is the National Bioinformatics Infrastructure Sweden.
 It "constitutes the SciLifeLab Bioinformatics platform, and is the Swedish node in ELIXIR (the European infrastructure for biological information)" and "provides services in areas such as large-scale omics, bio- and medical image analysis, and structural biology.
 We offer competences in bioinformatics, image analysis, biostatistics, machine learning/AI, data management, and systems development to support individual research projects and research consortia, as well as the private and public sector.
 We also develop and host scalable computational and digital infrastructure services of broad interest at national and international level, and offer data publication support.
 NBIS offers a wide range of consultation, training and mentoring opportunities, and provides assistance at national compute clusters.
-Please learn more about all NBIS services" there.
+Learn more about all NBIS services".

 The NBIS members are: